 Polish Your Veterinary Doctor Resume

-Shine up your rusty CV and make sure that it is a killer.
+Shine up your rusty resume and make sure that it is a killer.
 Not only do you want to make sure that it is up to date, but you also want to be certain that it highlights all the qualities and experiences that distinguish you from the flock of other applicants.
-Reread your CV a couple times to make sure it is free from grammatical and spelling inconsistencies, and that it is formatted correctly throughout.
+Reread the resume a couple times to make sure it is free from grammatical and spelling inconsistencies, and that it is formatted correctly throughout.
 Avoid making it too long or sloppy.
 After you have added the finishing touches, print it out and take a copy with you to the interview.

 Read Up on the Facility